Alerts Reference

 Objective

-The Alerts page in the F5 Distributed Cloud Console (Console) displays two tabs called Active Alerts and All Alerts.
+In Distributed Cloud Console, the Alerts page displays two tabs: Active Alerts and All Alerts.

 Active Alerts

-.
+Note: There are two alert APIs.
+The Get Alerts API returns active alerts, and the state of alerts will be active.
 The Alerts History API returns a history of alert notifications for a selected time interval.
-The status can befiring
+The status can be firing (which is same as active) or resolved.

-The following are some of the keys and their corresponding values for an active alert (can be viewed from the JSON view of an alert in Console):
+The following are some keys and their corresponding values for an active alert (can be viewed from the JSON view of an alert in Console):

-– The time at which alert started firing.endsAt
+- startsAt: The time at which alert started firing.

-– The time at which the alert got resolved (if it is resolved).
-Ignore this field if the alert status is active or firing.generatorURL
+- endsAt: The time at which the alert got resolved (if it is resolved).
+Ignore this field if the alert status is active or firing.

-– Identifies the entity that generated this alert.
-This is an internal URL and hence it is always set to“”
+- generatorURL: Identifies the entity that generated this alert.
+This is an internal URL and hence it is always set to “”.

-– This is always null and should be ignored.receivers
+- silencedBy and inhibitedBy: This is always null and should be ignored.

-- List of alert receivers this alert notification was sent to, based on the user configured alert policy.
-This is empty if no alert policy configured or this alert did not match any configured alert policy.fingerprint
+- receivers: List of alert receivers this alert notification was sent to, based on the user configured alert policy.
+This is empty if no alert policy configured or this alert did not match any configured alert policy.

-- fingerprint is a hash of the key-value pairs in the alert, and it uniquely identifies an alert.
+- fingerprint: This is a hash of the key-value pairs in the alert, and it uniquely identifies an alert.

 All Alerts

-tab shows the history of alerts triggered for the selected date and time interval.
-The following are some of the keys and their corresponding values (can be viewed from the JSON view of an alert in Console):
+The All Alerts tab shows the history of alerts triggered for the selected date and time interval.
+The following are some keys and their corresponding values (can be viewed from the JSON view of an alert in Console):

-- An alert can have one of the following values:firing
+- status: An alert can have one of the following values:

-- This indicates that the alert is resolved.
+- resolved: This indicates that the alert is resolved.

-– The time at which alert started firing.endsAt
+- startsAt: The time at which alert started firing.

 Key Points